NehaP0/Masai-Practise-and-Class/NEM 111/Sprint 4/day 2 Full Stack CRUD 1/readme.md

 Authentication: verifying identity
 Authorization: Access permission
-Register route - posted data in db login route - comparing email and password with one in db and autheticate For authentication and authorisation I need token.
+Register route - posted data in db login route - comparing email and password with one in db and authetication For authentication and authorisation I need token.
-Token should be always uniquer and random hence I used JWT.
+Token should be always unique and random hence I used JWT.
 JWT- JSON Web Token
-Can be used for Authentication, Authorisation, Transfering data 3 importatnt components of JWT:
+Can be used for Authentication, Authorisation and Transfering data 3 importatnt components of JWT:
     1. Header - it has-> Encryption algorithm, type of token
     2. Payload - Any random data which will help us in creation of token